-Since 2017, healthcare has held the largest share of jobs compared to any other sector, and that is only expected to continue.
+Since 2017, according to the BLS, as of November 2019, healthcare has held the largest share of jobs compared to any other sector, and that is only expected to continue.

 Moreover, becoming a medical doctor is far from your only option if you would like to be employed by the healthcare industry.

 Rather, allied health careers can be an ideal option for those that would like a stable and well-paying career that also improves the lives of patients, directly or indirectly.

 While nearly all healthcare jobs are a good option, it is also important to consider the fastest-growing careers in the current job market for optimal employment outcomes.

 Read on to learn ten of the best career options for those interested in the allied healthcare field.

 There is an abundance of career choices for anyone passionate about healthcare, from administration and business office work to hands-on interactions with patients.